-In an ideal marketing world, customers always make a purchase as soon as they see an ad for a product or service.
+In an ideal marketing world, customers always purchase when they see an ad for a product or service.
 Unfortunately, this happens in fairy tales or with the perfect marketer no one has ever seen.

-In reality, people prefer to conduct their own product research before buying, and as research shows, it takes from six to eight touchpoints to generate a lead.
-Using lots of devices is, of course, convenient for users, but it creates a lot of difficulties for marketers.
+In reality, people prefer to conduct their own product research before buying, and research shows that it takes from six to eight touchpoints to generate a lead.
+Of course, using many devices is convenient for users, but it creates many difficulties for marketers.

-In this article, we consider what multi-channel marketing is, how to analyze users’ interactions with digital advertising, and how to correctly allocate your budget across channels.
+In this article, we consider what multichannel marketing is, how to analyze users’ interactions with digital advertising, and how to correctly allocate marketing budgets across channels.

 The purpose of any marketing strategy is to ensure users’ movement along the sales funnel, bring qualified leads for defined products or services, and increase the conversion rate throughout the customer lifecycle.